 No later than June 30th of each year the Board shall prepare and submit a report to the Mayor and City Council detailing the activities and the impact of the Fund.2

-On Thursday, April 29, 2021, representatives and/or the fiscal agent for the Fund will come before the committee to give an update pertaining to activities and/or the impact of the Fund.
+On Thursday, March 30.
+2023, representative(s) on behalf of the Fund came before the committee to give an update about the activities and impact of the Fund.